simmel-project/frontpage/index.md

 - Code distribution can be done in source form.
 Provisioning and update is a matter of plugging the Simmel device into a USB port and copying the source file into an emulated mass storage device.
-- CircuitPython has a baseline port to our BLE chipset
+- CircuitPython has a baseline port to our BLE chipset family
 - Simmel project will fill in the missing drivers, power management, and cryptographic primitives